 Sweet and Sour Chicken has always been one of my family’s favourite take away dishes, but I personally was less enthusiastic because I found the flavour was often way too intense.
 I was also worried about the nearly fluorescent colour of many of the prepared sweet and sour sauces and the long, unpronounceable ingredients list on the jars.
 So I decided to do some research and develop a recipe of my own.
-I’ve been making my Healthier Sweet and Sour Chicken recipe ever since.
+I’ve been making my healthier version of Sweet and Sour Chicken ever since.

 What’s Different About My Healthier Sweet and Sour Chicken Recipe?